Native American Philanthropy (Paper II)

 Kathleen Nilles, Esq.
 Attorney at Law at Gardner, Carton & Douglas.
 Washington, DC. www.gcd.com

 Related Nonprofit Organizations

-There are hundreds of nonprofit organizations directly and indirectly related to the stewardship of natural resources.
+There are hundreds of nonprofit organizations directly and indirectly related to the stewardship of native peoples.
 Among the largest, oldest, and most well-known are:

 Bibliography and Internet Sources